snap-one/docs-driverworks-proxyprotocol/source/includes/85_security_panel_notifications/_10-REQUESTADDITIONALPANELINFO.md

 ## REQUEST\_ADDITIONAL\_PANEL\_INFO

 This is a notification that can allow two-way communication with the keypad.
 This command will cause Navigator to bring up the keypad screen with the prompt string.
-After the user types in something on the keypad, it will be returned to our driver through the ADDITIONAL\_PANEL\_INFO command..
+After the user types in something on the keypad, it will be returned to our driver through the ADDITIONAL\_PANEL\_INFO command.

-### Signature

-`REQUEST_ADDITIONAL_PANEL_INFO ()`

 | Parameter | Description |